vlangloisx3/Website/content/project/bakeoff/index.md

 ---
+title: "Bakeoff"
+subtitle: "An R Package"
+excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
+All you need to activate the form is a valid recipient email address saved in the form front matter."
+date: 2019-07-01
-author: Eric Anderson
+author: "Eric Anderson"
+draft: false
+tags:
+  - hugo-site
 categories:
   - Theme Features
   - R
   - package
-date: "2019-07-01"
-draft: false
-excerpt: This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the form front matter.
 layout: single
 links:
 - icon: door-open